CloudRail/cloudrail-si-android-sdk/ExampleProjects/UnifiedPointsOfInterest/README.md

 If you do not want to use a specific service, you can add comments to it.

 To run the application, you have to have the location service of your device activated.
+When using Android Studio's emulator, you may have to go to its settings and manually send a location update in order for the app to receive a location.

 ## Using the app